 Do you get to do practical work in this subject?
-You do but not in the same form as in junior PDHPE classes.
+You do but very rarely and not in the same form as in junior PDHPE classes.
 The practical work that is undertaken is closely related to the theory topics and involves applying theoretical knowledge in a practical sense.
 An example would be undertaking skill activities in Basketball to identify the components of skill and stages of skill development (Core 2 in the HSC course).
+PDHPE has a 3 hour HSC examination.